 Thanks to a subtle, pale palette, the large-scale floral wallpaper works well with the other patterns in this living room.

 Source: House & Home October 2016

 While New York opted for vibrant hues, Europe took a softer approach with pastels and dusty tones.
 (Looks like we’ll be seeing more millennial pink after all…)

 In YouTuber Aspyn Ovard’s living room, the space is kept primarily neutral.
 The soft pink sofa adds a feminine touch without being too sweet, thanks to textural layers and hits of grey.

-In Milan, sequins came in soft delicate looks (as seen here) whereas in Paris, they came in the form of powerful statement suits.
+In Milan, sequins came in soft delicate looks (as seen here) whereas in Paris, they came in the form of

 In this bedroom, you get the best of both soft and bold sequins.
 Designer Jennifer Scott hung one Moroccan wedding blanket on the wall and used a heavily adorned version on her bed.